mieweb/docs/content/functions/system-administration/system-controls/odbc-install-and-configuration.md

 wikigdrive: '0008bcbb1563384efe0a28ada6f97e9432e65f10'
 ---
 As an add-on feature, some clients may choose to implement ODBC (Open Database Connectivity).
 ODBC access allows customers to access and datamine their {{% system-name %}} database tables.
 Clients familiar with MySQL, can create their own custom reports using 3rd party report data visualization software products.

+Video discussing how to pull data: [How to get data ODBC and JSON (video 15min)](https://youtube.be/9F2KUHstZ-E)

 ### 3rd Party Tools